JPCMarques/JPCMarques_Old.github.io/light-novels/book-hunters/chapter-1.md

    In front of him was a cloud of energy in the form of a human being.
 In its hand, was a small book.

    "This is your test.
-Read this book and we will know if you are a Book Hunter."
+Read this book and we will know if you are a Book Hunter." - he passed the boom to Raynell, who held it suspiciously.

-   [WIP]
+   As he grabbed it, he felt a slight hum coming from the book.
+Its cover was plain, made of a leathery material, with a title nowhere to be found.
+Suddenly, words began to form in his mind: "Endless".